marceld/FED-AI/Readme.md

 Sounds like real statement the Fed could have made.

-It does get things wrong though.
+It sometimes does get things wrong though.
 If we give it the prefix "President Trump"

 > **President Trump** lifted the temporary restrictions placed on certain foreign investors and temporarily suspended the capital gains tax on the U.S. Treasury securities market.[...]
 In order to promote a smooth transition in markets, the Committee will gradually slow the pace of its purchases of both agency debt and agency mortgage-backed securities and anticipates that these transactions will be executed by the end of the first quarter of **2010**.